marioizquierdo/bettertabs/README.md

     * When click on a tab, the address bar url is changed (only in HTML5 browsers), so:
       * The browser's back and reload buttons will still work as expected
       * All tabbed sections can be permalinked, keeping the selected tab
   * Makes testing views simple.
-Because its easy to make it works without javascript, you can assert view components with the rails built-in functional and integration tests.
+Because its easy to make it works without javascript, you can assert view components with the rails built-in functional and integration tests
-  * The CSS styles are up to you.
+  * The CSS styles are up to you

 ## Requirements: ##
   * Ruby 1.9.2
   * Rails 3
-  * The [Bettertabs jQuery plugin](https://github.com/agoragames/bettertabs/raw/master/lib/bettertabs/javascripts/jquery.bettertabs.min.js) (that requires [jQuery](http://jquery.com/) 1.3, 1.4 or 1.5)
+  * [jQuery](http://jquery.com/) 1.3 or higher, in order to use the [Bettertabs jQuery plugin](https://github.com/agoragames/bettertabs/raw/master/lib/bettertabs/javascripts/jquery.bettertabs.min.js)

-Although you can use bettertabs without javascript, and also it should not be so difficult to create another JavaScript that handle the server side behavior, since the bettertabs helper only generates the appropiate markup.
+Anyway you can use bettertabs without javascript (or use your own javascript handler) since the bettertabs helper only generates the appropriate markup.

 ## Install ##